FVO123/learning-python/README.rst

 To run the tests do the following in the project directory on your host machine.

+1. git pull
-1. vagrant up
+2. vagrant up
-2. vagrant ssh
+3. vagrant ssh
-3. cd /vagrant
+4. cd /vagrant
-4. ./test.sh
+5. ./test.sh

 When you have a passing build run the following on your host machine in the project directory.